 Contractor mortgage broker

 `Regular’ mortgage advisers, brokers in addition to high street banks and building societies are less versed in how contracting professionals earn their income.
 To clarify, they often deal with permanent employees, including those who work for an umbrella company or regular business owners, and many do not offer a mortgage for contractors meaning that getting a mortgage as a contractor can be difficult.

 Please note that it is often the case that most mortgage advisers cannot package your income for your mortgage application correctly.
-Therefore, when you speak to one of the best specialist mortgage brokers who are contractor friendly, this is an important factor when you look for UK contractor mortgages.
+Therefore, when you speak to one of the best specialist mortgage brokers who are contractor-friendly mortgage lenders, this is an important factor when you look for UK contractor mortgages.

 Other policies for contractors

-Being a contractor in the UK, there are other policies in addition to UK contractor mortgages that are specifically for contractors.
+Being a contractor in the UK, there are other policies in addition to mortgages that are specifically for contractors.
 Therefore, these may be worth considering and are:

 Now, back to mortgages.
 A specialist contractor mortgage broker will calculate your income by: